 - Lead counsel before a jury at a coroner’s inquest, in Hamilton, representing the family of a man shot and killed by police.
 For more, read the CBC News article: Steve Mesic inquest explores 41 decisive and fatal seconds

-- Working with Leonard H. Kunka, represented a man injured in the United States who suffered traumatic brain injuries in a motor vehicle accident.
+- Represented a man injured in the United States who suffered traumatic brain injuries in a motor vehicle accident.
 The case settled for a combined tort and accident benefits settlement of over $10,000,000.00 shortly before trial.
 At the court approval Application in Newmarket, Carr was complimented by Justice Mullins for the modest legal fees relative to the size of the case.

 - Lead counsel successfully representing four victims of institutional sexual assault for incidents which took place in the 1970’s and 1980’s, when the victims were minors.